Lavenham

 7. Castle Hedingham, Essex

-Close to the more famous Constable Country in the equally lovely Colne Valley, pretty Castle Hedingham has far fewer tourists and something just as winsomely picturesque in the 150-year-old Colne Valley Railway, which, at just one mile, must surely qualify as one of the shortest lines in Britain.
-So if you like your half-timbered coaching inns and high streets backed by steam trains puffing through green fields in the distance, this is the place for you.
-Oh, and the Norman church and castle are pretty special too.
+Castle Hedingham might not get quite as many tourists visiting as some of the other villages on this list, but it’s not lacking in stunning scenes.
+Close to the more famous Constable Country in the equally lovely Colne Valley, this Essex village boasts the winsomely picturesque 150-year-old Colne Valley Railway.
+At just one mile, it must surely qualify as one of the shortest lines in Britain, but you’ll still get a thrill from seeing its stream trains puffing through green fields.
+Oh, and the Norman church and castle are pretty special, too.

 Get there: Trains run from Liverpool St to Braintree, eight miles away, taking about an hour.
 From there, the 89 bus runs to Castle Hedingham.
 By car, it’s 64 miles from central London.